Shopify/cli/packages/cli/README.md

 DESCRIPTION
   Creates a shareable, unpublished, and new theme on your theme library with a randomized name.

-  Creates a shareable, unpublished, and new theme on your theme library with a randomized name.
+  Uploads your theme as a new, unpublished theme in your theme library.
+The theme is given a randomized name.

+  This command returns a [preview link](https://help.shopify.com/manual/online-store/themes/adding-themes?shpxid=cee12a8 9-AA22-4AD3-38C8-91C8FC0E1FB0#share-a-theme-preview-with-others) that you can share with others.
 Works like an alias to `shopify theme push -u -t=RANDOMIZED_NAME`.
 ```

 _See code: [@shopify/theme](https://github.com/Shopify/cli/edit/main/packages/theme/blob/v3.52.0/dist/cli/commands/theme/share.js)_

 ## `shopify upgrade`

-Upgrade the Shopify CLI.
+Upgrade your CLI dependency.

 ```
 USAGE